North Korea says it will not discuss nuclear arms in talks with South

 Seoul said it proposed reunions of members of families divided between North and South in time for February’s Lunar New Year holiday, but the joint statement made no mention of any agreement on reunions.

-The North has finished technical work to restore a military hotline with South Korea, Seoul said, with normal communications set to resume on Wednesday.
+North Korea has finished technical work to restore a military hotline with South Korea, Seoul said, with normal communications set to resume on Wednesday.

-The North cut communications in February 2016, following the South’s decision to shut down a jointly run industrial park in the North.
+North Korea cut communications in February 2016, following the South’s decision to shut down a jointly run industrial park in the North.

 North Korea responded “positively” to the South’s proposal for athletes from both sides to march together in the opening ceremony of the Winter Olympics, Seoul said.